bit-country/ambassador/README.md

 - We will bootstrap your bit country from our treasury.
 - Promote your bit country and NFTs.
-- We will secure a spot for you in the official BC ambassador district!
-That is a special area on the network.
-You may get an NFT from us :-)
+- We will secure a land for you in the official BC ambassador BC!
+You may get an NFT from us as well :-)

 # Status